cgtobi/easymalt-local/CONTRIBUTING.md

   Edit those (right-click them choose _Compose_, and edit the new line.
 Replace your sensitive data with placeholders like _myusernanehere_.
   Delete the old line (the one that still contain your credentials).

 Zip the resulting .chls file, and send it to guillaume@pommepause.com
+You might also want to [open an issue](https://github.com/gboudreau/easymalt-local/issues) to keep track of things. __Dont__ attach your Charles dump to the issue; you probably don't want the whole world to see your financial transactions!